Anonymous User

 SelectAnswer

-Which of the following describes a log periodic antenna?
+Which of the following is an application for a Beverage antenna?

 SelectAnswer